-How Server Density Used VWO To Increase Its Revenue By 114%
+How Server Density Increased Its Revenue Using VWO

 About Server Density

 Server Density provides hosted server and website monitoring services.
 By monitoring websites from locations around the world and combining internal server metrics, they tell clients when their websites are down and why.

 David from Server Density wanted to try whether increasing prices increased overall revenues.
 He chose VWO, the world’s easiest A/B testing software, to set up and run a test.

 The revenue can be increased either by increasing prices and/or getting more paying customers.
 The ideal situation would of course be more customers paying a higher price.
 But as David and his team were contemplating options, they had to grapple with 2 competing hypotheses: